quixio/quix-samples/python/sources/hivemq/README.md

 # Hive MQ

-[This code sample](https://github.com/quixio/quix-samples/tree/main/python/sources/hivemq) demonstrates how to consume data from a Hive MQ broker and publish that data to a Kafka topic.
+[This code sample](https://github.com/quixio/quix-samples/tree/main/python/sources/hivemq) demonstrates how to consume data from a HiveMQ broker's MQTT topic and publish that data to a Kafka topic.

 ## How to run